offendingcommit/valdris/Lore/Architect.md

 ### Political Impact

-The Architects' legacy forms the foundation of [[Valdris]]'s entire political structure:
+The Architects' legacy forms the foundation of [Valdris](../Welcome.md)'s entire political structure:

-**[[Political Systems/Ruin-Holder Kingdoms]]**: Monarchies that derive legitimacy and power from controlling major Architect sites.
+**[Ruin-Holder Kingdoms](../Political%20Systems/Ruin-Holder%20Kingdoms.md)**: Monarchies that derive legitimacy and power from controlling major Architect sites.
 Their authority rests on access to Architect technology and the wealth it generates.

-**[[Political Systems/Wanderer Confederations]]**: Nomadic groups whose culture developed around following and maintaining Architect sites like the [[Walking Gardens of Yss'andra]].
+**[Wanderer Confederations](../Political%20Systems/Wanderer%20Confederations.md)**: Nomadic groups whose culture developed around following and maintaining Architect sites like the [Walking Gardens of Yss'andra](../Architect%20Ruins/Walking%20Gardens%20of%20Yss'andra.md).
 Their traditions and routes all center on Architect locations.

-**[[Political Systems/Ruin-Shunner Republics]]**: Democratic societies that deliberately avoid Architect technology, viewing it as dangerous dependence.
+**[Ruin-Shunner Republics](../Political%20Systems/Ruin-Shunner%20Republics.md)**: Democratic societies that deliberately avoid Architect technology, viewing it as dangerous dependence.
 Their political philosophy evolved in direct response to Architect influence.

 ### Economic Systems

-Architect technology drives [[Valdris]]'s entire economy:
+Architect technology drives [Valdris](../Welcome.md)'s entire economy:

-**Artifact Trade**: A vast market exists for Architect devices, from simple [[Architect Technology|harmonic crystals]] worth dozens of gold to legendary mechanisms worth kingdoms.
+**Artifact Trade**: A vast market exists for Architect devices, from simple [harmonic crystals](../Technology/Architect%20Technology%20Overview.md) worth dozens of gold to legendary mechanisms worth kingdoms.

 **Enhanced Industries**: Agriculture benefits from soil enhancement and weather modification, maritime trade relies on eternal lighthouses and harmonic navigation, and manufacturing uses Architect tools and materials.